ssgeejr/rpcs/README.md

 apt-get install -y nmap
 ```

-Now add the IP's or dns entries you want to test to server-list and execute the script with ./nmap.txt
+Now add the IP's or dns entries you want to test to server-list and execute the script with ```./nmap.tst```

-You will get a respons similiar to:
+You should see a response similar to:
 ```
 Connection to 10.25.217.228 on port 22 succeeded Connection to 10.211.32.192 on port 22 succeeded